gurpreetsingh-5/K8s-install-using-kubeadm-in-aws/README.md

      kubeadm token create --print-join-command

- ) Expose port 6443 in the Security group for the Worker to connect to Master Node
+ c) Expose port 6443 in the Security group for the Worker to connect to Master Node

 Worker Node (Only):